VectorInstitute/vec-playbook/getting-started/slurm-examples/imagenet/README.md

-# Vector Killarney Cluster: Imagenet Example
+# Killarney Slurm Examples: Imagenet Training

 This is a simple job for training the a model using the Imagenet dataset, using a simple example provided by PyTorch (https://github.com/pytorch/examples/blob/main/imagenet/main.py).